-The riotous tale of mistaken identities and unexpected romance explodes in this brand new musical comedy based on the Tony award nominated play.
-It’s 1934 and Opera virtuoso Tito Merelli is about to revive Otello for the ten-year anniversary of the Cleveland Grand Opera Company.
-When Tito becomes unexpectedly incapacitated, a suitable replacement must be found.
-Max, the Opera Director’s sheepish assistant, is charged with the daunting task of finding a suitable replacement.
-Who is cavalier enough to replace him?
-With the help of a menacing soprano, a tenor-struck ingénue, a jealous wife, and the Cleveland Police department, mayhem, lunacy and shear panic ensue, but in the end the show must always go on.
+A riotous tale of mistaken identities and unexpected romance explodes in this brand new musical comedy, based on the Tony Award-nominated play.
+It’s 1934, and opera virtuoso Tito Merelli is about to revive Pagliacci for the ten-year anniversary of the Cleveland Grand Opera Company.
+But when Tito becomes unexpectedly incapacitated, a suitable replacement must be found.
+Max, the Opera Director’s sheepish assistant, is charged with the daunting task of finding someone cavalier enough to fill in for the star.
+Thanks to a menacing soprano, a tenor-struck ingénue, a jealous wife, and the Cleveland Police Department, mayhem, lunacy, and sheer panic ensue, but in the end, the show must always go on!

 Glorious!
 A Good-Hearted Show with Real Laughs!

 Setting: Cleveland, Ohio on a Saturday in September, 1934

 Performance Royalties are based on theater particulars.
 Please fill out an application for a personalized quote.